Keyboard shortcuts

 Testing

-cargo test to run unit tests.
+cargo test -- --test-threads=1 to run the unit tests.

 Benchmark